 The easiest way to accomplish your visit is by private driver directly from your accommodations to Pompeii, followed by a nice lunch and a stroll in Sorrento or a classic pizza in Naples.
 The private driver can organize a guide for Pompeii and reserve a restaurant for you, too.
 Vary the itinerary to include, according to your interests Amalfi, Positano, Vesuvius or the dock for the hydrofoil to Capri.
 An approximate schedule would be to leave Rome at 7:30am visit Pompeii, lunch and wander about Sorrento, returning to Rome about 4:30-5:00pm.

 A guided tour that offers a van or bus from Rome to Pompeii is also easy and a good value.
 You may need to go from your Italy Perfect vacation apartment to a nearby hotel to meet up.
 It is a care-free trip with the benefits of a knowledgeable guide.

 For independent travel, trains run daily and the average trip is two hours each way – a pleasant cruise through Italian countryside.
 Take an early train from Roma Termini to Naples* and when you arrive, go downstairs to the Circumvesuviana local train service for the next train to Pompeii.
 They run about every half hour; buy your Circumvesuviana train ticket at the automated kiosks on the lower lever, you don’t need to book ahead.
 It is a local, second class train with students and workers aboard.
 There are two Pompeii train stops, get off at “Scavi” (excavations) rather than the town of Pompeii itself.
 The same train can take you onward to the station in the center of Sorrento where there are many nice restaurants.

-*Naples is know for its pick-pockets.
+*Naples is known for its pick-pockets.
 Just be smart, purses bandolier style, jewelry hidden, waist wallets and wallets in front pockets.